Like India's World Cup campaign, lost in finals: T S Singhdeo on Cong's Chhattisgarh defeat

-New Delhi: Outgoing Chhattisgarh Deputy Chief Minister T S Singhdeo on Wednesday likened the Congress' assembly polls defeat in the state to the Indian cricket team's recent World Cup journey in which it won all matches but lost the finals.
+New Delhi, Dec 6 (PTI) Outgoing Chhattisgarh Deputy Chief Minister T S Singhdeo on Wednesday likened the Congress' assembly poll defeat in the state to the Indian cricket team's recent World Cup journey in which it won all the matches but lost the finals.

-The 71-year-old Singhdeo, who lost his Ambikapur seat by a slender margin of 94 votes, also contended that the view propounded that there has been a shift in the tribal vote is "limited" and pointed out that the party had also done badly in urban areas.
+The 71-year-old, who lost his Ambikapur seat by a slender margin of 94 votes, also contended that the view propounded that there has been a shift in the tribal vote is "limited" and pointed out that the party had also done badly in urban areas.

-Asked about the Congress doing well in local body polls and in the run up to the elections but losing in the all-important contest, Singhdeo said, "It does look very much like this World Cup where we did very well in other events (matches) but could not make it in the finals."
+Asked about the Congress doing well in the local body polls and the momentum being with the party in the run up to the assembly elections but losing in the all-important contest, Singhdeo said, "It does look very much like this World Cup where we did very well in other events (matches) but could not make it in the finals."
 India won all 10 matches before the World Cup final.
-However, it lost the cup to Australia.
+However, it lost the final to Australia.

-Talking about the talk of tribal vote shifting to the BJP, Singhdeo said one needs to look separately the result for the Congress in the tribal areas of Bastar and Surguja where out of 26 seats, the party was able to win only four, and the performance in other tribal areas.
+On whether greater unity in the ranks would have helped, the former Union minister said, "100 per cent".
+"Any house which is together is far better than a divided house.
+There can never be two ways about it," he said.

 "There are four from Bastar, we did not win any seat from Surguja.
-Five of the seats are non-reserved seats in Sarguja, 9 are tribal seats, and 11 there (Bastar).
-So 20 tribal seats, out of which we won four.
+Five of the seats are non-reserved seats in Sarguja, nine are tribal seats, and 11 there (Bastar).
+So, 20 tribal seats, out of which we won four.
 There seems to be a shift here from time to time.
 Some people see a 10-year cycle in this," he said.

 In the next election, it was three for the Congress in Bastar and then there was a turnaround when the Congress won a larger number and then it won all the seats, he pointed out.